gregorio-project/latin-ecclesiastic-accents/doc/accentuation-rules.md

 #### • Abi- (in the sense of "father of" or "my father is"):
+If the 'i' is the penultimate, the 'i' is breve.
+So accent the antepenultimate:
+*Abisag, Abiud*

 If the 'i' is the antepenultimate, 'Abi-' seems to attract the accent on the 'i' (or to make short the penultimate, which boils down to the same thing).
 So accent the antepenultimate:
 *Abínoem, Abísue*